github/codeql-action/CONTRIBUTING.md

 ## Development and Testing

-Before you start, you may want to ensure that you have a recent version of node installed.
-You can see which version of node is installed on the actions runners here: https://help.github.com/en/actions/reference/software-installed-on-github-hosted-runners
+Before you start, ensure that you have a recent version of node installed.
+You can see which version of node is used by the action in `init/action.yml`.

 ### Common tasks